 You can get a legal studies tutor here now.

-The Bar Council and The Law Society requires students to qualify as barristers through examinations by undertaking the Bar Professional Training Course (BPTC) to ensure professional responsibility from the law student.
+The relevant state or territories Admissions Authority require students to qualify as barristers through examinations by undertaking the Practical Legal Training (PLT) to ensure professional responsibility from the law student.

 Find a law tutor Brisbane now.

 Compulsory subjects studied during the program include advocacy, conference skills, drafting, resolution of disputes out of court, professional ethics and criminal litigation, evidence and sentencing.

 Through the practical nature of this vocational period, aspiring lawyers will learn the necessary skills to argue in front of a court of law.